- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 Contrary to popular belief, Canada isn’t a year-round frozen hell.
 Summertime can actually be very hot and humid in many parts of the country.

 Note that plane tickets are usually more expensive around Thanksgiving (early October), Christmas and in July/August.
-On the other hand, you can find good deals for departure dates in November or February.
+On the other hand, you can often find good deals for departure dates in November or February.

 If you arrive in Canada during the summer school break, you may face more competition because many Canadian students are also looking for work (especially entry-level or general customer service positions).

-On the other hand, there are generally more hiring opportunities before summer and around major holidays, like Christmas and Boxing Day.
+On the other hand, there are generally more hiring opportunities before summer and around major holidays like Christmas and Boxing Day.
 A seasonal job could be your first Canadian work experience.

-In Quebec, note that leases of rental properties traditionally end on July 1st—read about finding accommodation in Canada for more information.
-While most of Canada celebrates Canada Day, many people in Quebec are busy moving and trading furniture in garage sales—this day is known in the province as “jour du déménagement” (“Moving Day”).
+In Quebec, note that leases of rental properties traditionally end on July 1st—read Finding accommodation in Canada for more information.
 There will be fewer rentals available right after this date.
-If you’re looking for shared housing, don’t worry—WHV holders, students and travellers come and go year-round in every major city.

 0 comments